armanabid41/1st-repository-of-abid/README.md

 # 1st-repository-of-abid
-this is my first git repository
+this is my first git repository.
-Arman Hossain Abid
+Author-Arman Hossain Abid